Vaccinium cereum: Taxonomy

-Vaccinium cereum is the type species of Vaccinium section Macropelma, but its phylogenetic relationships to other Vaccinium species isn't fully clear.
+Vaccinium cereum is the type species of Vaccinium section Macropelma, but its phylogenetic relationships to other Vaccinium species are not fully clear.
 It differs from the Hawaiian species of section Macropelma in having a pseudo-ten-locular ovary as well as a determinate floral axis with flowers in all of the leaf axils.
 It is similar overall to Vaccinium macgillivrayi from Vanuatu and New Caledonia, and may be more closely related to the Asiatic section Bracteata than to the Hawaiian species, and/or may be of hybrid origin.

+Distribution and habitat

+The shrub is native to the Cook Islands, Marquesas Islands, and Society Islands in the South Pacific.